 Who Runs the Company?

-Swaper is run by Danija Misus, who joined the platform as a project manager back in 2017.
-Today her role is to lead the company as a “platform lead”.
+Swaper was run by Danija Misus, who joined the platform as a project manager in 2017.
+In 2021, Swaper finally appointed a CEO - from now on, Indrek Poulokainen is in charge of the company's progress.

 Who is the Company’s Legal Owner?